tpauldike/CODSOFT_internship/to-do_list/README.md

 $ ./todo_list.py
 ```

-> *The app should be running by now and ready for use, it will automatically generate a file named 'todo_list.db' that serves as your database and holds all saved data, retrievable when you exit the app and start it again*
+> *The app should be running by now and ready for use, it will automatically generate a file named 'todo_list.db' that serves as your database and holds all saved data, retrievable when you exit the app and return later*

 ## How to Use the App
 Please see [this short video]() to learn how to use the app or contact [Topman Paul-Dike](https://github.com/tpauldike) if you need some help or have suggestions/complaints